 The SEND governor ensures that all governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
-Our SEND Governor is Louise Stanway.

 Allocation of resources

 The SENDco is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs or an EHCP.